rahulxdagar/Gesture-Recognition-for-Sign-Language-Translation/README.md

 # Gesture-Recognition-for-Sign-Language-Translation
 This program will use gesture detection to help identify common ASL gestures as well as alphabets, translating them into sentences.
-These will be converted to speach using Google's TTS library.
-This application will be converted into a Android application for greater usability.

 <br>